mapping-commons/rda-fair-mappings/docs/case-study/case-study-mondo.md

     - **Mapping Type:** ![Mapping Type](https://img.shields.io/badge/Entity Mapping-blue)
     - **Status of this case study:** ![Status](https://img.shields.io/badge/Draft-yellow)

-Mapping disease terminologies into a harmonized ontology of diseases.
+### High-level summary

+The goal of Mondo is to create a unified disease ontology by integrating multiple disease vocabularies and classifications, ensuring semantic interoperability across biomedical databases.
+The Mondo mappings, in particular, connect disease concepts in the Mondo ontology to other related resources, such as medical terminologies.

 ### Domain

 Biomedical and clinical informatics, focusing on disease classification and standardization.

+<a id="purpose"></a>

 ### Purpose of the mapping

-To create a unified disease ontology by integrating multiple disease vocabularies and classifications, ensuring semantic interoperability across biomedical databases.

-#### Associated user stories (selection)
+Multiple user groups with distinct interests rely on and have a stake in the Mondo mappings.
+Here is a representative selection of user stories:

 - **Clinical Researcher**:
     - Map disease terms from multiple coding systems (like OMIM, Orphanet, and ICD-10) to MONDO to merge and analyze patient data from different cohorts in a consistent and interoperable way.